 Craig Staudenmaier has built a reputation as an authority on Right to Know and Media Law in the Commonwealth of Pennsylvania.
 He is at the forefront of issues and landmark cases stemming from the state’s open records and meetings laws.
 Craig also concentrates his practice in the areas of state and federal litigation and was selected by his peers for inclusion in The Best Lawyers in America® 2013, 2015-2016 in the field of Commercial Litigation and in 2014 in Transportation.

 An experienced trial lawyer, Craig has tried numerous cases to verdict in favor of his clients in both the state and federal courts.
 He routinely represents clients in all phases of the litigation process including mediation and arbitration.
-Craig has served as an arbitrator in Dauphin County for three 2-year terms, the last as Chairman of the panel (2011-2012).
+Craig has served as an arbitrator in Dauphin County for four 2-year terms, the last as Chairman of the panel (2015-2016).

 Much of Craig’s litigation practice is devoted to representing the railroad industry, as well as assisting both large and small businesses facing litigation issues.

 Craig concentrates his practice in the representation of Class I, regional and shortline railroads in all types of litigation, including employee claims under the Federal Employers’ Liability Act (FELA), crossing accidents, trespassers and property damage.
 He has represented railroad clients in the trial courts of approximately twenty-six counties in Pennsylvania and has successfully argued cases before the Commonwealth, Superior and Supreme Courts of Pennsylvania, as well as the Middle and Eastern Districts of Pennsylvania and the Third Circuit Court of Appeals.